 Q. There would have been a strike probably!

 A. And maybe worse.
-Yet we are missing the whole point when we draw these conclusions -- we are leaping to conclusions without, as it were, reading the fine print at the bottom of the document.
+Yet we are missing the whole point when we draw these conclusions - we are leaping to conclusions without, as it were, reading the fine print at the bottom of the document.
 If we are to understand this parable as an exercise in divine justice we must not hop over some vital clues which will tell us what is really going on.
-Look carefull at the text and some very interesting things will be seen.
+Look carefully at the text and some very interesting things will be seen.

 Firstly, the landowner pointed out to his complaining workmen that he had completely fulfilled his contract with them.
 They had negociated a price with him and they had agreed to "a denarius for the day" (v.2, NIV).
 Was the landowner in breach of contract?